m0rg-dev/digitalis-linux/toolchain_notes.md

 - Libraries SHOULD install pkg-config files.
 - Packages that install libraries MUST contain `lib` in their names.
     - Packages that install libraries SHOULD begin with `lib`.
-- Packages that do not install libraries SHOULD NOT begin with `lib`.
+- Packages that do not install libraries MUST NOT begin with `lib`.
+    - Packages that do not install libraries SHOULD NOT contain `lib` anywhere in their names.
 - Packages SHOULD be buildable for architectures other than that of the build machine with the `%{_host}` RPM variable.
     - Packages MUST NOT build if `%{_host}` is set to anything other than `%{_build}` if they cannot cross-compile.
 - Packages MUST NOT install files into `/bin`, `/sbin`, or `/lib`.